yairSaNes/oobit-crypto-balance/README.md

 ```

 ### Testing Requests
-Requests can be sent using the `requests.http` file included in the project, or via `curl` commands.
+Requests can be sent using the `requests.http` file included in the project, or via a tool like postman.

 ------------------------------------------------------------------------------------------------------------------